kryllyxofficial01/RKS-16/README.md

 4. Variables
     - Any user defined variable
-    - See "docs/Directives.md" for mroe details
+    - See "docs/Directives.md" for more details

 *Result is stored in first specified register